r-Techsupport/rTS_Wiki/docs/meta/hidden/advancement.md

 Voting can occur before the 30-day mark, but the role cannot be given until on or after the 30-day mark.

-A vote must be conducted before advancement.
+A vote must be conducted before advancement. <br>
 For this vote, the requirements for passing are:
 * Agreement by at least 40% of all moderators **OR**
 * Agreement by at least 40%, but no less than 4, of all voting moderators **OR**